I have a bone that sticks out on my hand. Is it a ganglion cyst?

 - Surgery to remove the cyst.
 This can be open or keyhole, and is usually done under local anaesthetic (it can also be performed under general, though, it depends where the cyst is).
 There are more complications and recovery needs for surgery so it is a good idea to chat to your doctor about all your options.

 Again, a carpal boss is harmless so if it isn’t causing you any pain or discomfort you can leave it untreated.
-If, however, it is causing you issues treatment options include:
+If it’s bothering you, treatment options include:

 - Resting the wrist and using a splint to support it and stop you moving it